How to Get Your School Loans Deferred During Unemployment

 It’s always best to continue making payments on loans (you’ll have to pay it off eventually), but that simply might not be an option during periods of unemployment.

 Unemployment deferment allows you to temporarily stop making payments on your student loans while you are unemployed.

-Define unemployed: you don’t necessarily have to be unemployed to qualify for deferment.
+- How "Unemployed" Is Defined: You don’t necessarily have to be unemployed to qualify for a deferment.
 “Unemployment” is triggered by working less than 30 hours per week (or a situation in which you work full-time, but the job is not expected to last more than 90 days).

-Apply for deferment: to make it official, apply for deferment with your loan servicer (the company that you send payments to each month).
+- Applying for Deferment: To make it official, apply for a deferment with your loan servicer (the company that you send payments to each month).
 As you might expect, you’ll need to fill out forms and request that your loans go into deferment.

-Once you’re approved: you can stop making payments once you receive official word from your loan servicer.
+- Once Approved: You can stop making payments once you receive official word from your loan servicer.
 However, you’ll need to stay in contact with your loan servicer.

-Types of loans: federal student loans, which are generally the most borrower-friendly, offer the best chance for unemployment deferment.
+- LoanTypes: Federal student loans, which are generally the most borrower-friendly, offer the best chance for an unemployment deferment.
 This page primarily covers the rules for deferment of government loans.
 Private lenders might also allow you to postpone payment, but the rules may vary.
 Contact your loan servicer for complete details.

 You can stop making payments in deferment, but interest still might be charged to your accounts.
 If you have subsidized loans, the interest will be paid for you.
 However, with unsubsidized loans, you'll either need to pay those interest costs every month or add those interest costs on top of your loan balance (known as capitalizing the interest).

 Capitalizing interest costs might seem attractive – you can deal with it later – but this can become expensive.
 Your loan balance will actually increase.
 As a result, you’ll have to pay off what you borrowed as well as the interest that built up during deferment (plus you'll be paying interest on the interest that gets added to your loan).